cubiq/ComfyUI_IPAdapter_plus/README.md

 **FaceID** models require `insightface`, you need to install it in your ComfyUI environment.
 Check [this issue](https://github.com/cubiq/ComfyUI_IPAdapter_plus/issues/162) for help.
 Remember that most FaceID models also need a LoRA.

-For the Unified Loader to work the files need to be named exactly as shown in the table below.
+For the Unified Loader to work the files need to be named exactly as shown in the list below.

 - `/ComfyUI/models/ipadapter`
     - [ip-adapter-faceid_sd15.bin](https://huggingface.co/h94/IP-Adapter-FaceID/resolve/main/ip-adapter-faceid_sd15.bin), base FaceID model